chinapandaman/PyPDFForm/README.md

 # PyPDFForm

-PyPDFForm is a pure-python library for PDF form processing.
+PyPDFForm is a pure Python library for PDF form processing.
-It allows filling a PDF form programmatically by creating a python dictionary with keys matching its annotated names for elements like text fields and checkboxes.
+It allows filling a PDF form programmatically by creating a Python dictionary with keys matching its annotated names for elements like text fields and checkboxes.
 It also supports other functionalities such as drawing image and merging multiple PDFs together.